 Don’t think that we have all the time in the world to just sit around watching movies all day long.
 Binge watching shows is right up our alley, too!
 Some of our favorite series?
 You guessed it… those that deal with estate planning on some level.
 Check out some of the shows we love.

-Succession (Season 2, 3): The first season has been on our list of estate planning TV shows since 2020, and the new seasons this past year certainly didn't disappoint!
-The HBO drama is an estate-planning must watch.
+Succession (Seasons 1-3): OK, yes, we did just say that Downton Abbey might be the best show out there about estate planning.
+But we’re doubling down here with HBO’s Succession.
+The drama is an estate-planning must watch.
 It’s in the title!
 Logan Roy is the patriarch of the family and the Waystar company, while his adult children Kendall, Shiv, and Roman battle to become their father’s successor.
 To make matters worse, it seems as though Logan may be getting some twisted enjoyment out of pitting his children against one another.
 Logan is aging and deals with health issues throughout the show, leaving viewers to beg the question of why he hasn’t made a decision and drawn a line in the sand.
 Why hasn’t Logan publicly named a successor?
 Is there something in his Trust, Will, and business succession plan that he’s scheming but hasn’t divulged?
 Has he orchestrated these political struggles to see which child will eventually come out on top as the worthy successor of the multi-billion dollar empire?
-Things are heating up in Season 3, released in October 2021, yet much remains to be seen.
 Join in on the diabolical fun!

 Insecure (Season 2): Insecure is a comedy series created by and starring Issa Rae.
 Issa and Molly are two best friends living in Los Angeles, and the series follows their unique story arcs as they deal with their own flaws, insecurities and challenges.
 This is all the while trying to embrace adulthood in their 30s, navigating awkward situations, keeping true to one’s own identity, and understanding what it means to be a black woman today.
 This show is not only hilarious and highly relatable, it touches on an important variety of social and racial issues and is a creative commentary on the black experience.
 Season two also relates to Molly and her aging parents.
 As an attorney, she finds it pressing that her parents establish an estate plan.
 The show portrays one of the most realistic and relatable depictions of what it’s like for a Millennial who is worried about their parents.
 It is around this age that we begin to realize that our parents won’t live forever.
 At times, they need to “parent up,” when their parents are not ready to face this reality themselves.
 The series does an excellent job of depicting this narrative.
 Ultimately, Molly succeeds by encouraging open and honest conversations and enlisting the help of an expert.